Famous Cemeteries of The United States

 Trinity Church Cemetery, one of the most famous cemeteries in the United States, opened in 1697 at what is today Wall Street and Broadway in lower Manhattan.

-It is really one of three cemeteries that all form part of Trinity Church Cemetery.
+It is really one of three cemeteries that all form part of Trinity Church Cemetery and a great place to absorb U.S. cemetery history.

 One other is the cemetery in St. Paul’s Chapel, built in 1766, a short distance from the original Trinity Church Cemetery.